MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/gpt-with-vision.md

 ## Next steps

-- Get started using GPT-4 Turbo with Vision by following the [quickstart](/azure/ai-services/openai/gpt-v-quickstart).
+- Get started using vision-enabled models by following the [quickstart](/azure/ai-services/openai/gpt-v-quickstart).
 - For a more in-depth look at the APIs, and to use video prompts in chat, follow the [how-to guide](../how-to/gpt-with-vision.md).
 - See the [completions and embeddings API reference](../reference.md)